Balbader/42_Born2BeRoot/README.md

 <br>
 For every part of this guide, you will be introduced to specific commands:

 	1. Google the command and read the documentation for each one.
-The idea is to get   a general understanding of what the command does. <br>
+The idea is to get   a general understanding of what the command does.
 	2. Try the command outside of the project.
-Open a terminal and try typing the command and see what value or information it retruns. <br>
+Open a terminal and try typing the command and see what value or information it retruns.
 	3. Take notes: When reading the doc, make sure to summarize what you understood for each command.
-Make a short description of what the command does and how it is used.<br>
+Make a short description of what the command does and how it is used.
-	4. Do not move to the next step of this guide if you are not comfortable with the current one.<br>
+	4. Do not move to the next step of this guide if you are not comfortable with the current one.

 ## System